MrDanielHarka/note-app/docs/project/documentation.md

 **Changing password**

-During the password changing I also use the specified user id from the login to avoid mistakes with the same method as in the email changing.
+During the password changing the user id is also specified from the login to avoid mistakes with the same method as in the email changing.

 ```c#
 if (encrypt_password != "")